Adaptive Time-stepping Schemes for the Solution of the Poisson-Nernst-Planck Equations: Introduction

-where $\delta$ is the ratio of the compact layer thickness to $L$.
+where $\delta=\lambda_S/L$.
 Finally, there is an ODE which ensures conservation of electrical current at the electrode \cite{Moya1995, Soestbergen2010},

 where $j_\text{ext}(t)$ is the current through the device.
-We refer to the PNP equations with the generalized Frumkin-Butler-Volmer as the PNP-FBV equations.
+We refer to the PNP equations with the generalized Frumkin-Butler-Volmer boundary conditions as the PNP-FBV system.

+Considering more than two charged species or reactions involving the transfer of more than one electron is a straight-forward generalization \cite{Bard2001,Newman2012}.
+If the model is extended to include adsorption effects at the electrodes, there would be an additional ODE describing the dynamics of the fraction of surface coverage for each electrode \cite{YanThesis}.
+If, in addition, the model included temperature and heat transport, there would be another PDE for the temperature \cite{YanThesis}.
+In this work however, we limit ourselves to just the PNP-FBV system.

 The device is operated in two regimes --- either the current or the voltage at the cathode is externally controlled.
-If the voltage at the cathode, $v(t)$, is externally controlled then the the PNP-FBV equations \eqref{concentration_nondim}--\eqref{poisson_nondim} with boundary conditions \eqref{no_flux_BCs}--\eqref{bv_nondim_R} and \eqref{Delta_phi_is}--\eqref{phi_bc_nondim_R} are numerically solved, determining $c_\pm$ and $\phi$.
-The current is found \emph{a postiori} using equation \eqref{current_conservation_nondim}.
-If the current, $j_\text{ext}(t)$, is externally controlled then equation \eqref{current_conservation_nondim} is numerically solved along with the PNP-FBV equations determining $c_\pm$, $\phi$, and $v$ simultaneously.
+If the voltage at the cathode, $v(t)$, is externally controlled then the the PNP-FBV system \eqref{concentration_nondim}--\eqref{poisson_nondim} with boundary conditions \eqref{no_flux_BCs}--\eqref{bv_nondim_R} and \eqref{Delta_phi_is}--\eqref{phi_bc_nondim_R} are numerically solved, determining $c_\pm$ and $\phi$.
+The current is found {\it a postiori} using equation \eqref{current_conservation_nondim}.
+If the current, $j_\text{ext}(t)$, is externally controlled, then equation \eqref{current_conservation_nondim} is part of the PNP-FBV system and the ODE is numerically solved along with the PDEs, determining $c_\pm$, $\phi$, and $\phi_x(1,t)$ simultaneously.
+The voltage $v(t)$ is then found {\it a postiori}. \\